 Why should I apply to the Countdown Improv Festival?

 Because it’s the best damn improv festival in the country.
 Be more specific, you say?
 Sure!
 The Countdown Improv Festival is a truly performer-focused festival, and we are intent on ensuring that our performers have a good show and a great time.
 Our goal is to provide the very best performer experience on the improv festival circuit.
 We try very hard to meet that goal.

 Founders Justin Peters and Kelly Buttermore are veteran touring improvisers who’ve attended dozens of festivals; in creating the Countdown Improv Festival, they vowed to make it the sort of festival that they themselves would want to attend.
-We are committed to diversity, equality, and ensuring that our festival represents and reflects the community it serves.
+We are committed to diversity, equality, and inclusion, and ensuring that our festival represents and reflects the community it serves.

 All performers get free (incredibly soft and stylish) T-shirts, free standby admission to shows, carefully curated swag bags with plenty of local flavor, and free beer, wine, soft drinks, and (good!) food in the green rooms.
 The festival is covered in all the major local media outlets, and the shows routinely sell out.
 There are parties every night, and no one feels left out.
 Kelly and Justin will pick you up from the airport, greet you by name, introduce your show personally, and give you everything you need to succeed while at the festival.
 We do not have headliners and we do not stratify our participants; we welcome and value every performer on the bill.
 From the moment you arrive in Tampa to the moment you leave, you will feel appreciated, encouraged, and empowered to do your best work.